adamkisala/health/Readme.md

  * add more tests
  * expose health check results via API and/or prometheus metrics
  * add tracing options (Grafana builds service map)

+## Mock services

+---

+Mock services are provided using [Wiremock](http://wiremock.org/).

+There are 3 mock services that the health check service:
+ * service-a - always returns 200 and all components are healthy
+ * service-b - always returns 502
+ * service-c - always returns 200 but one component is unhealthy